 You can also easily create your own applet classes that include one or more plots.
-As shown in figure 6.6, the PlotBox class is derived from JPanel, a basic class of the Java Foundation Classes (JFC) toolkit, also known as Swing.
+As shown in figure 7.6, the PlotBox class is derived from JPanel, a basic class Java Swing.
 It is easy to place a panel in an applet, positioned however you like, and to combine multiple panels into an applet.
 PlotApplet is a simple class that adds an instance of Plot.

 Creating an application that includes one or more plots is also easy.
-The PlotApplication class, shown in figure 6.7, creates a single top-level window (a JFrame), and places within it an instance of Plot.
+The PlotApplication class, shown in figure 7.7, creates a single top-level window (a JFrame), and places within it an instance of Plot.
 This class is derived from the PlotFrame class, which provides a menu that contains a set of commands, including opening files, saving the plotted data to a file, printing, etc.